z-adams/SUpipeline/manual.md

 /abs/path/to/pyPENELOPE-0.2.10/"
 ```

+This can either be done manually each time you enter a new console, or it can
+be permanently added to path by putting that same command inside your .bashrc
+file in your user directory.

 If it's your first time running pyPENELOPE, you'll need to create a
 pypenelope.cfg file under `~/.pypenelope/pypenelope.cfg` on Linux, or
-the appropriate location on other systems.
+the appropriate location on other systems (remember that since the folder
+begins with . it's a hidden folder and can only be seen with `ls -a`).
+I don't
+remember whether installing penelope creates this folder automatically, or
+whether it has to be done manually.

 The file should contain the following
 lines, with the paths changed to the appropriate locations of the executables
 and data files: